Tools4everBV/HelloID-Conn-Prov-Target-Raet-Beaufort-IAM-API-Contact-Details/readme.md

 - ClientID, ClientSecret and tenantID to authenticate with the IAM API of Raet Beaufort.
 Please follow the [Visma documentation on how to register the App and grant access to client data](https://community.visma.com/t5/Kennisbank-Youforce-API/Visma-Developer-portal-een-account-aanmaken-applicatie/ta-p/527059).

 ### Remarks
 - Currently, only the 'Business Email Address' and 'Business Phone Number' fields can be updated, no other fields are (currently) supported.
     > When the value in Raet Beaufort equals the value in HelloID, the action will be skipped (no update will take place).
+- The endpoint operates asynchronously.
+The data is first stored and internally verified before being submitted to BO4.
+To track the processing in the API, a ticketId is returned.
+The ticket ID must be used to check the status of the API call.
+Within the API, various checks are performed.
+For example, it checks that the email address matches the format aaaa@bbbb.xxx.
+It also checks that the phone number does not contain alphanumeric values.
+However, it does support phone numbers like "035-1234567".

 ## Getting help
 > _For more information on how to configure a HelloID PowerShell connector, please refer to our [documentation](https://docs.helloid.com/hc/en-us/articles/360012558020-Configure-a-custom-PowerShell-target-system) pages_